Progress Street

 Madrone Street (1910–1911) |

-Progress Street was originally called Main Street.[1][2]
-In 1910, three years after Pittsburgh's annexation of Allegheny City, over 900 streets were renamed in order to fix duplicates, and Main Street became Madrone Street.[3]
-The name was changed again the next year to Progress Street.[4][5]
+In 1910, three years after Pittsburgh's annexation of Allegheny City, over 900 streets were renamed in order to fix duplicates, and Main Street became Madrone Street.[4]
+The name was changed again the next year to Progress Street.[5][6]

 In a 1916 Post-Gazette column commemorating the centennial of Pittsburgh's city charter and the city's subsequent growth, George T. Fleming wrote, "[W]e have Progress street on the North Side, and in that designation we find a text, for Progress has been the prevailing characteristic of the city.
 Some years ago Pittsburgh adapted a slogan—a school boy's suggestion.
 It is 'Pittsburgh Promotes Progress.'
-Conversely, Progress promoted Pittsburgh."[2]
+Conversely, Progress promoted Pittsburgh."[3]
+This slogan itself cannot be the origin of the street name, as it was adopted eight months after the street name was given,[7][8] but clearly "progress" was the zeitgeist of Pittsburgh at the time.

 References